b4rtik/RedPeanut/README.md

 The idea is to imitate the web traffic carried out by a real user.
 Usually a web page is composed of the html page and all the objects necessary for its display as css, images, etc.
-At the request of a new task the answer from the server will not be directly the encrypted task but an html page from which to extract the link to the image that will have emitted the encrypted task.
+At the request of a new task the answer from the server will not be directly the encrypted task but an html page from which to extract the link to the image that will have embedded the encrypted task.
 The http request for the image will contain the Referer header.